-Since the last financial year ended 31 December 2020, the COVID-19 pandemic continued to have a significant impact on local and world economies.
-The Group's significant operations are in People's Republic of China, and the COVID-19 pandemic has been largely under control with the increasing vaccination, the production and human normal livelihood has recovered rapidly.
-The Group's financial performance has improved significantly in 2021 as compared to that in 2020.
+The Group's significant operations are in People's Republic of China ("PRC"), all of which have been affected by the spread of COVID-19 since 2020.
+The pandemic has been largely under control and the PRC government has reopened their borders on 8 January 2023.
+The Group's financial performance has improved in 2022 as compared to that in 2021.